lustre-labs/lustre/pages/guide/04-server-side-rendering.md

 Let's use that to our advantage!
-We know our app's `init` function is responsible for producing the initial model, so all we need is a way to make sure the initial model on the client is the same as whate the server used to render the page.
+We know our app's `init` function is responsible for producing the initial model, so all we need is a way to make sure the initial model on the client is the same as what the server used to render the page.

 ```gleam
 pub fn view(model: Int) -> Element(Msg) {